33Domenico/CI2024_project-work/report.md

 From YaelNaor11:
 > "Wow, it's impressive that you worked on the 9-puzzle and managed to implement the solution in such a short time!
 Your code is clear and demonstrates a good understanding of path-searching algorithms.
 Great work!"

+### My Peer Reviwes

+To graicidem:
+> "Good job on implementing, in addition to A*, a bi-directional version of it.
+This approach significantly reduces the number of nodes explored, thanks to the two parallel searches: one starting from the initial state and one from the target state, meeting halfway.
+The combined use of two heuristics reinforces the effectiveness of the algorithm:

+>1. **Manhattan distance,** which measures how far each tile is from the final position.
+>2. **Linear conflicts**, which penalise tiles that block each other in the same row or column.
+>These choices ensure optimal solutions with fewer computational resources.
+To further improve, new heuristics could be introduced especially with higher values of N, such as the detection of misplaced corner tiles or necessary end moves, increasing accuracy without compromising efficiency.

+>1. **Corner tiles detection**: detects and penalises situations where corner tiles are stuck in wrong positions, making their placement more complex.
+>2. **Last moves detection**: penalises configurations that require additional moves to correctly position the last pieces, including the empty tile and the final pieces of the puzzle.

+>Overall, your code is clear and demonstrates a good understanding of path-searching algorithms.
+Great work!"

+To fedefortu8:
+> "Excellent work in implementing the A* search algorithm to solve the N^2-1 puzzle problem.
+This approach demonstrates a sound understanding of informed search, effectively exploiting the Manhattan distance as a heuristic function.
+This choice is well motivated for the context of the puzzle, as it measures the overall distance between each tile and its target position, guiding the search optimally.
+The implementation lacks a required element in the delivery: a counter that tracks the total number of states (or actions) evaluated during execution.
+(Recommendation to add it)
+To further improve the algorithm, it would also be interesting to include additional heuristic criteria, such as:

+>1. **Linear Conflict:** Add penalties for tiles in the correct row or column but in the wrong order, improving the accuracy of the estimation.
+>2. **Corner Tiles Detection:** Evaluate problematic configurations with tiles in the wrong corners, a common situation in puzzles.
+>3. **Last Move Detection:** Introduce a check to avoid repetitive moves that do not make significant progress.

+>The last two especially with larger N-values
+Overall, your code is clear and demonstrates a good understanding of path-searching algorithms.
+Great work!"

 ## Project work: Symbolic Regression with Genetic Programming